OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 structurally equal to the current value, the last value is returned.

-Let's suppose that the typechecker were more lax gave the type `'a -> 'a` to function `id` in `let id = const ()`.
+Let's suppose that the typechecker were more lax, and gave the type `'a -> 'a` to function `id` in `let id = const ()`.

 Then this function could be applied as follows: `id []; id None`.